stevend94/GeometricBrownianMotionPlot/README.md

 # GeometricBrownianMotionPlot
-A simple program to simulate geometric brownian motion which is used in the black-scholes model for pricing derivated as a way to represent movement of stock prices, includes parellization computation of data.
+A simple program to simulate geometric brownian motion which is used in the black-scholes model for pricing derivated as a way to represent movement of stock prices.
 This program was written in java and compiled using javac compiler version 1.8.0_60, the graph program is relatively simplistic in it's  design but works well in plotting the data of our geometric brownian motion simulation.